 Paul Holmes was awarded for his work in radio, television, newspapers — and for his brand of olive oil.
-At the close of 2012 he became Sir Paul Homes, after being named a Knights Companion of the New Zealand Order of Merit (he had been named a Companion of the order back in 2003).
-In an interview with One News he called it "a hell of a Christmas present".
+At the close of 2012 he became Sir Paul Homes, after being named a Knights Companion of the New Zealand Order of Merit (he had been named a Companion of the order in 2003).
+In a One News he interview he called it "a hell of a Christmas present".

 Holmes died on the morning of 1 February 2013, two weeks after a specially arranged ceremony to mark his knighthood.
 He had been in poor health since undergoing open heart surgery the previous June, and was also battling a resurgence of prostate cancer.
 His funeral on 8 February saw around 1000 people packing Auckland's Holy Trinity Cathedral.